 Whether horses are your business or hobby, they are undoubtedly a potential minefield of risks.

-Unlike other businesses, equine business can often be conducted with nothing more than the strength of a handshake.
-In a consumer driven society however, this informal approach has given rise to an increasing number of legal disputes.
+Unlike other businesses, an equine business can often be conducted with nothing more than the strength of a handshake.
+In a consumer-driven society, however, this informal approach has given rise to an increasing number of legal disputes.